Kindly Myers Lives Up To Her ‘Professional Smokeshow’ Status In Revealing White Bikini

 Kindly Myers showed off her killer figure for her loyal Instagram followers in a sexy, white-knit bikini.
-As fans of the model know, Myers has been putting on a sexy display in recent weeks while showing off her sculpted figure in a variety of different bikinis.
-Earlier today, the smokeshow added another revealing shot to her feed while clad in some seriously sexy swimwear.
+As fans of the model know, Myers has been putting on a sexy display in recent weeks by showing off her sculpted figure in a variety of different bikinis.
+Earlier today, the smokeshow added another revealing shot to her feed while clad in some seriously skimpy swimwear.

 In the shot, the model struck a pose in profile, leaning against a big, wooden beam under what looked like a tiki hut.
-The “Professional Smokeshow” looked down to the ground, showing off a beautiful application of makeup that included purple eyeshadow, mascara, blush, highlighter, and light pink lipgloss.
+Looking toward the ground, the “professional smokeshow” showed off a beautiful application of makeup that included purple eye shadow, mascara, blush, highlighter, and light pink lip gloss.
 She wore her long, highlighted locks down and slightly messy, wearing the part off to the side.

 The model showed off her world-famous figure in a sexy knit top that dipped low into her chest, offering generous views of sideboob.
-The scandalous bottoms featured floss-like sides and tucked into her derriere, showing off her round booty as well as her tanned stems.
-In the caption of the post, she tagged her photographer while also tagging Swimsuit USA, crediting them for the swimwear.
-The photo has only been live on her page for four short hours but it’s already earning her a ton of attention from fans.
+The scandalous thong-style bottoms featured floss-like sides and showed off her round booty as well as her toned, tanned stems.

+In the caption of the post, she tagged the photographer and credited Swimsuit USA for the swimwear.
+The photo has only been live on her page for four hours, but it’s already earning a ton of attention from fans.

-So far, the photo has garnered over 13,000 likes in addition to well over 200 comments and that number only continues to climb.
-Many of Myers’ fans took to the shot to rave over her gorgeous figure while countless others were left speechless and opted to use emoji instead of words.
-A few more simply dropped a line to let her know that they are big fans of hers.
+So far, the photo has garnered over 13,000 likes in addition to well over 200 comments.
+Many of Myers’ fans raved over her gorgeous figure, while countless others were left speechless and opted to use emoji instead of words.
+A few more simply dropped a line to let her know that they are big fans.

-“Wow you look so delicious amazingly delicious sexy sexy lady I love you honey,” one Instgrammer raved.
+“Wow you look so delicious amazingly delicious sexy sexy lady I love you honey,” one Instagrammer raved.

 “Never a bad pic.
 Always beautiful Kindly.
 Happy Hump Day,” a second social media user added in addition to a few red heart emoji.